 You can practice articulation skills while completing any of the activities above.

-Just make a list of words containing your child's target sound before beginning an activity.
-Make sure to model many correct productions (auditory bombardment) and provide needed cues to help your child say the desired sound.
+Make a list of words containing the child's target sound before beginning an activity.
+Model many correct productions (auditory bombardment) and provide needed cues to help the child say the desired sound.
 If you need more information, read articulation therapy for how to do speech therapy at home and access free word lists!

-If you are going to use the printable activities (not story companions), you can use the games as a re-enforcer during drill practice.
-Once a child says their sound/word/sentence, # (you decide the amount) times, give he/she the desired picture to glue on paper.
+If you use the printable activities (not story companions), you can use the games as a re-enforcer during drill practice.
+Once a child says a sound/word/sentence (you decide the amount), give him/her the desired picture to glue on paper.